-Under AG \P 2(c), the ultimate determination of whether to grant eligibility for a security clearance must be an overall commonsense judgment based upon careful consideration of the guidelines and the whole-person concept.
+Under AG ¶ 2(c), the ultimate determination of whether to grant eligibility for a security clearance must be an overall commonsense judgment based upon careful consideration of the guidelines and the whole-person concept.
 As noted above, the ultimate burden of persuasion is on the applicant seeking a security clearance.

 I considered the potentially disqualifying and mitigating conditions in light of all the facts and circumstances surrounding this case, as well as the whole-person factors.
-Applicant is 62 years old.
-He has worked for his current employer since 2002.
-He is an educated man.
-He has held a security clearance for many years.
-Applicant reports no difficulty with his income.
+Applicant is 53 years old.
+He has worked for his current employer since 2017.
+He did not provide sufficient evidence as to how he acquired the delinquent debts or how he will address them.
+A promise to pay in the future is not sufficient mitigation.

-Applicant's overall delinquent debt has increased from 2014 to 2015.
-He provided no explanation for the security issues.
 He has not met his burden of proof in this case.
-He has not complied with rules and regulations.
 I have doubts about his judgment and reliability.
 Any doubts must be resolved in favor of the Government.
 Applicant failed to meet his burden in this case.
 He did not mitigate the security concerns under the financial considerations guideline.